canarytrace/documentation/v2/doc/docs/rum/rumServer.md

 ### RUM Docker image

-The RUM Server is distributed via a Docker image and exposes several API endpoints, including one for getting the RUM Client JavaScript, another for receiving data from the RUM Client, and additional endpoints for the browser CSP reporter.
-The RUM Server stores incoming data to an Elasticsearch database.
+The RUM Server is distributed via a Docker image and exposes several API endpoints, including one for getting the [RUM Client](./rumClient.md) JavaScript, another for receiving data from the [RUM Client](./rumClient.md), and additional endpoints for the browser CSP reporter.
+The RUM Server stores incoming data to an [Elasticsearch](./elasticsearch.md) database.

 ### NGINX Docker image

-NGINX provides HTTP/2, compresses communication, and adds custom headers such as Access-Control-Allow-Origin.
+[NGINX](https://www.nginx.com/) provides HTTP/2, compresses communication, and adds custom headers such as Access-Control-Allow-Origin.
 It also handles the OPTIONS method in case of a pre-flight request.
 You do not need to use it if you have your own solutions for exposing APIs to a frontend.

+### Services
+Services provide a load balancer between PODs running the RUM Server and expose an external IP for public use.
+You can run one or more PODs with the RUM Server depending on the traffic your pages receive.
+Running more PODs with the RUM Server can collect more data from the [RUM Client](./rumClient.md).

 ### Elasticsearch and Kibana

 [Elasticsearch](https://www.elastic.co/elasticsearch/) is a database for the data collected by Canarytrace RUM.
-[Kibana](https://www.elastic.co/kibana/) is a web interface for viewing and searching this data in Elasticsearch, as well as for creating graphs, visualizations, and dashboards.
+[Kibana](https://www.elastic.co/kibana/) is a web interface for viewing and searching this data in [Elasticsearch](./elasticsearch.md), as well as for creating graphs, visualizations, and dashboards.

 :::info
 To continue reading this documentation, we assume that your Elasticsearch and Kibana are set up and ready to use.